 Joe O'Leary is the author of The Wilderness Survival Guide.
 He is supported by a team of experienced, enthusiastic and friendly instructors teaching a wide variety of fun and informative courses combining up to date training and knowledge with traditional skills and crafts.
 This mix of outdoors know how provides a total package for anyone wishing to increase their confidence on the trail or just learn more about the natural resources which surround us.

 Our base camp is set in the heart of a 2,500 acre woodland surrounded by rolling hills and downland, near the village of Tisbury in Wiltshire.
 These ancient woodlands are inspiring; a mix of old hazel coppice, twisted moss covered oaks and silver birch with never ending views across the Wylye valley and beyond.

 The course program runs for most of the year and includes one day courses, bushcraft weekends, five day bushcraft fundamentals courses, wild food and foraging weekends, primitive skills and traditional crafts workshops, mountain navigation weekends and a winter bushcraft challenge.
-Should you be interested in a comprehensive 12 month training course, the course program is arranged so as to form a progressive training package throughout the year starting in spring and finishing the following winter.
+Should you be interested in building your own bespoke comprehensive 12 month training course, the course program is arranged so as to form a progressive training package throughout the year starting in spring and finishing the following winter.
 This training package can include all or some of the advertised courses and dates so can be tailored to fit your schedule where possible.
 A discounted rate of up to 25% off advertised course costs is available for anyone booking onto a personalised 12 month training package.

 Additionally, we regularly organise corporate team building events, team training, private courses for individuals or groups and even stag, hen and birthday parties in the woods.
 All courses are spent entirely outdoors however there are plenty of covered areas within the woods to enable lessons to carry on regardless of weather conditions.
 You will spend your nights under canvas or in a shelter you have made from the woodlands around you, warmed by a crackling campfire.
 Close neighbours will be Roe and Muntjac deer, foxes, badgers and buzzards.